This Tool can help bid Goodbye to your Information Disclosure Statement woes!

 - Inconsistent process of documentation: Managing reference data for hundreds of IDS in spreadsheets is not only difficult but also needs constant training for the bookkeeping staff.

-- Most of the docketing or IP management systems are not fit; though there are few IP management systems available in the market, most of these automated software are standardized products and are not fit for all types of organizations.
+- Most of the docketing or IP management systems are not fit: However, there are few IP management systems available in the market, most of these automated software are standardized products and are not fit for all types of organizations.

 - Dedicated tools for IDS management are very costly and sometimes difficult to integrate.